jasee23/Analyzing-NHL-Winning-Teams/README.md

 ## Important Notes
 xGoalsPercentage:
 The xGoalsPercentage stat is used to measure the quality of a team's scoring chances.
-Simply put, the higher the number is, the greater chance that a scoring oppurtunity will result in a goal.
+Simply put, the higher the number is, the greater chance that a scoring opportunity will result in a goal.

 corsiPercentage:
 The corsiPercentage stat is a measure of the quantity of shots.
 It is calculated by taking the number of shot attempts a team has and dividing that by the sum of shot attempts for and against.
 This includes blocked shots.
 A corsi percentage over 50% implies that a team creates more chances than it gives up.